 File Types: .jpg preferred

-Please do not place any graphics in your manuscript.
+Please use low-resolution images in your manuscript; if accepted, authors are responsible for acquiring high-resolution images and permissions for reproduction.
 Make reference in the text to every work of art that will appear.
 Use figure numbering if necessary.
 (Figure numbering is often not necessary.)
-Send a high-quality image file with your manuscript.

 Note: Permission to reproduce works of art must be obtained from the copyright holder—usually the artist, a gallery or other institution, a private collector, or a stock art agency—and appropriate documentation must be provided.
 Please discuss permissions with the editor upon acceptance of your proposal.
 Authors are responsible for acquisition of copyrights, including copyright fees.
 Submit permission documentation separately.
 ARTS will need to keep copyright permission documentation on file.
 Please also send the caption(s) as a separate file.
 Include: